huggingface/blog/tf-xla-generate.md

 ## Text Generation using TensorFlow with XLA

 As with any optimization procedure, there is no free lunch -- XLA is no exception.
-From the perspective of a text generation user, there is only one technical detail that you need to keep in mind.
+From the perspective of a text generation user, there is only one technical aspect that you need to keep in mind.
 Without digging too much into [details](https://www.tensorflow.org/guide/function#rules_of_tracing), XLA used in this fashion does just-in-time (JIT) compilation of a `tf.function`, which relies on polymorphism.
 In other words, every time you call a `tf.function` with different inputs, with the exception of native TensorFlow types (such as `tf.Tensor` or `tf.Variable`) with the same